 As a creative, Christabelle helps carers to learn communication techniques and engagement strategies that help to minimise frustration for all.

 Sue has more than 20 years of administration and office management experience.
-She is the person who keeps our team and projects running to schedule and managing logistics.
+She is the person who keeps our team and projects running to schedule and manages logistics.

 She is also instrumental in ensuring the quality of our resources through her coordination of our specialist graphics team.

-Maggie has first-hand experience of living and working in the remote indigenous communities of Australia, having spent most of her childhood growing up “out bush,” before going on to work for a brief time in an indigenous school.
+Maggie has first-hand experience living and working in the remote indigenous communities of Australia, having spent most of her childhood growing up “out bush,” before working for a brief time in an indigenous school.

-Carole is a qualified chartered accountant who is experienced in organisation management and financial administration.
+Carole is a qualified chartered accountant experienced in organisation management and financial administration.

-Carole specialises in Aged Care financial management and has advised both residential and community based Aged Care and Disability Service Providers with the aim of improving financial practices, compliance and viability.
+Carole specialises in Aged Care financial management and has advised both residential and community-based aged care and disability service providers.
+Her aim is to improve financial practices, compliance and viability.

 Jane is a Registered Nurse and her experience in aged care spans more than 30 years.
 It is her unwavering opinion that aged care is the best nursing specialty to work in!
 She has continuously strived to make a genuine difference in aged care nursing for the clients, their families, and the staff caring for them.